gulrich/HotDraw/README.md

     }
     }
    `
-  * Change the Java collections to Scala collections [done]
+  * Change the Java collections to Scala collections
   * Change the Java constructors into Scala constructors (cannot use super(...) in Scala)

 ##[SHotDraw](https://github.com/gulrich/HotDraw/tree/master/SHotDraw%20[Scala]) [Scala]##